swiri021/Xena_wrapper/README.md

 # Xena_wrapper

-Copyright of Xena : The Regents of the University of California, Santa Cruz.
+This is a Python class for wrapping xenaPython Copyright of Xena : The Regents of the University of California, Santa Cruz.

-Python class for wrapping xenaPython,

 # Example :